robertbraeutigam/scan/README.md

 ### Data Types

-A variable length integer (VLI) is a number stored as a variable number of bytes, at most 8, in big-endian ordering.
-On each byte except the last the highest bit indicates that a byte still follows.
-Note that since the message is limited in size, the VLI here can be at most 2 bytes.
-It is an error if high bit of the second byte is set, i.e. more VLI bytes follow.
+A variable length integer (VLI) is a number stored as a variable number of bytes, in big-endian ordering.
+On each byte except the last the highest bit indicates that a byte still follows, which means the last byte may use the high bit for representing the value itself, it does not have to be 0.

+The "last" byte of a VLI is the 8th byte for the following chapters, but for the frames below VLI's last byte is the second one.

 ### Frame Header